qpwoeirut/turieowpq/README.md

 The `.env` file isn't in the repository since it's secret.

+## Hosting
+This bot is currently hosted on Heroku's free tier, which is nonideal since it goes down for around the last week of each month.
+The buildpacks for ffmpeg (https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git) and opus (https://github.com/xrisk/heroku-opus.git) need to be added in order for the bot to run.

 ## TODOs
 * Add shuffling
   * Investigate not using `asyncio.Queue`